lostintangent/gistpad/README.md

 - `GistPad > Playground: Include Markup` - Specifies whether to include a markup file (`index.html`) when creating new web playgrounds.
 Defaults to `true`.

 - `GistPad > Playground: Include Stylesheet` - Specifies whether to include a stylesheet file (`style.css`) when creating new web playgrounds.
 Defaults to `true`.

+- `GistPad > Playground: Layout` - Specifies how to layout the editor windows when opening a playground.
+Can be set to one of the following values:

+  - `grid`: Opens a 2x2 grid of editors, with the editors and preview window occupying an equal amount of space.
+  - `splitLeft` _(default)_: Opens a split-level layout, with the editors vertically stacked on the left, and the preview occupying the full IDE height on the right.
+  - `splitRight`: Opens a split-level layout, with the editors vertically stacked on the right, and the preview occupying the full IDE height on the left.
+  - `splitTop` _(default)_: Opens a split-level layout, with the editors horizontally stacked on the top, and the preview occupying the full IDE width on the bottom.

 - `GistPad > Playground: Markup Language` - Specifies the default markup language to use when creating new web playgrounds.
 Can be set to one of the following values: